 This award, named in honor of the late former Furman Professor of History, William “Bill” Leverette, is presented annually to the student who has demonstrated exceptional leadership in promoting sustainability service and/or research and contributed to efforts to promote energy conservation and environmental stewardship on the Furman campus or within the greater Greenville community.

-The President’s Award is presented the student(s) who, by general conduct and relationships with others, has exhibited high aspirations and noble humanitarian qualities of character in one or more areas of campus life: academic, social, religious or athletic.
+The President’s Award is presented to two senior students who, by general conduct and relationships with others, has exhibited high aspirations and noble humanitarian qualities of character in one or more areas of campus life: academic, social, religious or athletic.

 This award is presented annually to students who, through their behind the scenes involvement with student life, have exemplified a commitment to enhancing Furman campus life.